The Equity Price of Trust: OpenAI paid 17.5% for what you already own

 What OpenAI's Deployment Company tells solo/boutique consultants and fractionals about the asset they have been running on Gmail and good intentions

-Last week, OpenAI gave up 17.5 percent of its Deployment Company in equity.
+Last week OpenAI gave up 17.5 percent of its Deployment Company in equity.
 Not to a hyperscaler.
 Not to a sovereign fund.
-To a private-equity led consortium with McKinsey and Capgemini sitting alongside the cheque writers.
-Anthropic had announced an adjacent vehicle a week earlier with Goldman and Blackstone.
+To a private-equity-led consortium with McKinsey and Capgemini sitting alongside the cheque writers.
+A week earlier Anthropic had announced an adjacent vehicle with Goldman and Blackstone.

 The surface read is that the labs needed distribution.
 The deeper read is more uncomfortable.
 Two of the most valuable companies in technological history just published a price for something they could not manufacture in-house on any timeline that mattered.
 They paid in equity, because cash does not buy it.

-They paid to firms whose actual product is a partner walking into a CFO’s office and being believed.
+They paid it to firms whose actual product is a partner walking into a CFO’s office and being believed.

 That price tag is interesting for a reason most commentary has missed.
 It is not a valuation of consulting.
+It is a valuation of trust at the point of deployment.

 The easy answer is wrong

 Usman Sheikh’s piece in Frame Break this week, “Attention is All You Need,” named the deeper game as channel and harness lock-in.
-He was writing from inside the labs looking out.
-This piece walks the same lens from the opposite side.
-Looking back at what it means for the people sitting in the rooms the labs just paid to enter.
+He was writing from inside the labs, looking out.
+This piece walks the same lens from the opposite side, looking back at what it means for the people sitting in the rooms the labs just paid to enter.

 What got bought